jWatsonDev/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: May 14, 2021

+**Today's Progress**: Mixed it up today.
+Angular/MSAL/AAD with some IaC/Pipeline.
+I'll push my work to GitHub later on.

+**Thoughts:** Still waterpark with kids and wife at Wilderness.

 ### Day 13: May 13, 2021

 **Today's Progress**: As per usual--mix of OCI training and Terraform.